sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 in the electronic-design/hardware of the system, so it is impossible to wire the hardware in a incorrect way.
 For example: a SD memory card only has a position that fits, so actually it is not possible to put it wrong without realsize of the mistake (at least it should be pretty difficult... )

 reference: https://toughnickel.com/industries/Poka-Yokemistakeproofing

+## STRESS testing

+Stress testing is refered as those test that evaluate the system performance beyond its specification or expected enviroment or conditions.

 ## TEST PROCESS STEPS and ACTIVITIES